Skip to main content

 Did you know that “salt” and “sodium” are not the same thing, even though they’re often used interchangeably?
 Sodium, a mineral, is one of the elements found in salt.
 Salt is where most of your sodium comes from.

 The U.S. Food and Drug Administration is working to make sure people have greater access to healthier foods and easy-to-understand nutrition information to make healthier choices.
-One way to do that is to make it easier for you and your family to eat less sodium.
+One way to do that is to make it easier for you and your family to eat food with less sodium.

 Why Reduce Sodium?

-Moreover, children and adolescents are also eating too much sodium.
+Also, children and adolescents are also eating too much sodium.
 Evidence shows that children who eat foods higher in sodium can carry those eating habits into adulthood.

 Steps You Can Take to Reduce Sodium